≡ Menu

 Your dog’s body weight.

-If you have a 10 pound dog who ate 3 mini chocolate bars (even if they’re milk), then you’re definitely going to have a problem that you’ll want your vet to keep an eye on.
-In cases like these, you might as well just pack up the car, because chances are you’re going to be needing to go to the vet anyways so why wait till symptoms arise!
+If you have a 10-pound dog who ate three mini chocolate bars (even if they’re milk), you’ll have a problem that you’ll want your Vet to watch.
+In cases like these, you might as well pack up the car because chances are you’ll need to go to the Vet anyway, so why wait till symptoms arise?

 But, if you have…

-A 140 pound dog who ate the same amount of chocolate, you might survive the whole incident with a bit of diarrhea and nothing else substantial (but: you should always keep a close eye on your dog after ANY chocolate consumption just to be on the safe side).
-Plus, you should still give your vet a call because in cases like these, most vets will probably just keep them for observation which isn’t something that that is going to “brake” the bank, and if any “serious” issues do arise you’ll know your loved one is in the best possible place to receive the care he or she needs.
+A 140-pound dog who ate the same amount of chocolate might survive the whole incident with a bit of diarrhea and nothing else substantial (but you should always keep a close eye on your dog after ANY chocolate consumption just to be safe).
+Plus, you should still call your Vet because in cases like these, most vets will probably keep them for observation, which isn’t going to “break” the bank.
+If any “serious” issues arise, you’ll know your loved one is in the best place to receive the care they need.

-How much chocolate your dog consumed is very important.
+How much chocolate your dog consumes is essential.

-If you aren’t sure if you left a whole chocolate bar out or it was just a half an ounce, then we would recommend that you “err” on the side of safety.
-You love your pets, and want the best for them, so might as well head over to the clinic if there is any doubt.
+If you aren’t sure if you left a whole chocolate bar out or it was just half an ounce, then we recommend you “err” on the side of safety.
+You love your pets and want the best for them, so you might as well head over to the clinic if there is any doubt.

-But, if you saw Max (a 60 pound Rotweiller) eat half of a mini chocolate chip cookie, chances are he’ll be fine, just keep an eye on him and if he starts displaying symptoms get him to the vet.
+But, if you saw Max (a 60-pound Rotweiller) eat half of a mini chocolate chip cookie, chances are he’ll be fine; keep an eye on him, and if he starts displaying symptoms, get him to the Vet.

 Treatment of Chocolate Toxicity

-Treatment for chocolate toxicity really depends on the severity of the toxicity, and will usually focus around treating any “symptoms” that occur and/or actually physically pumping your dogs stomach to rid him or her of any and all chocolate consumed.
+Treatment for chocolate toxicity depends on the severity of the toxicity.
+It usually focuses on treating any “symptoms” and physically pumping your dog’s stomach to rid them of any chocolate consumed.
+In theory, if your dog eats enough chocolate, it could go into cardiac arrest, in which case you or your Vet may need CPR.

-These are the situations where your vet may need to pump your dog’s stomach or could administer activated charcoal to help reduce toxicity within your pet’s system.
+In these situations, your Vet may need to pump your dog’s stomach or administer activated charcoal to help reduce toxicity within your pet’s system.

 They may also…

-Advise you over the phone your vet may ask you to get your pet to vomit.
-But again, this is something that only a licensed and certified veterinarian should recommend and not something you should attempt on your own because you think it might help.
+Advise you over the phone your Vet may ask you to get your pet to vomit.
+But again, this is something only a licensed and certified veterinarian should recommend and not something you should attempt on your own because you think it might help.

-None of the folks here at IndugleYourPet are doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who really care about animals and only wish the best for you and your pet.
+To a critical point, none of the folks here at IndugleYourPet are doctors, veterinarians, or medical professionals.
+We are all a bunch of folks who care about animals and only wish the best for you and your pet.
+So, if you believe your dog may have consumed chocolate or suffer from chocolate toxicity…

 STOP READING THIS NOW!